smaslan/open-z-bridge/README.md

 - Open-Z-bridge-full
 - Open-Z-bridge-visa

 "Open-Z-bridge - full" builds for all implemented hardware (VISA driver and DAQmx driver).
 To run it, user has to install both NI libraries for NI-DAQ, VISA, and of course run time libraries for LabVIEW.
-Because many users use digitizers not requiring NI-DAQ, other builds are generated.
+Because many users use digitizers not requiring e.g. NI-DAQ, other build variants are generated.
 Running VI `build/Build All Versions.vi` will offer automatic build of all builds versions and copies all versions of EXE files of the other builds to "Open-Z-bridge - full" folder for convenience.